 Violin is arguably one of the most versatile and beautiful sounding instruments you can play, however, it can take years to master.
 For this reason, only younger children (from as young of 5 years) or older folks with plenty of patience should embark on learning it.

-Of course, the violin is not impossible to grasp, just make sure to give yourself a good amount of time to understand the fundamental concepts surrounding finger placement, posture and bowing technique, and learn some simple violin songs.
+Of course, the violin is not impossible to grasp.
+Just start by understanding the fundamental concepts surrounding finger placement, correct posture and bowing technique, and learn some simple violin songs.

 A huge bonus here is that your instrument is portable and that you’ll learn how to read music, so with time you become an expert in theory too.
 Ultimately, the violin will open you up to the realms of classical, jazz and folk music, as well as progressive rock.